mattbishun5/WS_Application/README.md

 # Downloading the application

 -----------
-To run the server on localhost:8080
+To run the server on localhost:8080.
+You must have installed node modules first.

 ``` bash
 git clone https://GitHub.com/mattbishun5/WS_Application